yysun/Git-Source-Control-Provider/README.md

 * Compare file with last commit
 * Undo file changes (restore file from last commit)
 * Launch Git Bash
-* Launch Git Extensions
+* Launch Git Extensions Commands
-* Launch TortoiseGit (commit)
+* Launch TortoiseGit Commands
 * Options page

 How to use
 ----------
 * Run Visual Studio.
-* Go to Tools | Extension Manager, search online gallary for Git Source Control Provider and install.
+* Go to Tools | Extension Manager, search online gallery for Git Source Control Provider and install.
 * Go to Tools | Options.
 * Select Source Control in the tree view.
 * Select Git Source Control Provider from the drop down list, and click OK.
 * Open your solution controlled by Git to see the file's status.
-* Right click within solution explorer and select "Git" to use git releated fuctions.
+* Right click within solution explorer and select "Git" to use git related functions.

 ![context menu](http://gitscc.codeplex.com/Project/Download/FileDownload.aspx?DownloadId=159024)